-- Annual review of building emergency response procedures with staff and students - All buildings conduct 12 emergency drills of which four (4) are lockdown drills that include practicing the Shelter-in-place, Hold-in-Place, and Lockout protocols - All buildings participate in the Annual Early Dismissal Go Home Evacuation Drill - The district has conducted drills and other training exercises to test components of the emergency response in coordination with the following agencies: - ✓ Suffolk County Office of Emergency Services - ✓ Suffolk County Police Department - ✓ Greenlawn Fire Department - ✓ Halesite Fire Department - ✓ Huntington Fire Department - ✓ Huntington Manor Fire Department - ✓ New York State Police - ✓ Eastern Suffolk BOCES Health Safety Risk Management Service
+- Annual review of building emergency response procedures with staff and students - All buildings conduct 12 emergency drills of which four (4) are lockdown drills that include practicing the Shelter-in-place, Hold-in-Place, and Lockout protocols - All buildings participate in the Annual Early Dismissal Go Home Evacuation Drill - The district has conducted drills and other training exercises to test components of the emergency response in coordination with the following agencies: - ✓ Suffolk County Office of Emergency Services - ✓ Suffolk County Police Department - ✓ Greenlawn Fire Department - ✓ Halesite Fire Department - ✓ Huntington Fire Department - ✓ Huntington Manor Fire Department - ✓ New York State Police - ✓ Eastern Suffolk BOCES Health Safety Risk Management Service the District will invite local agencies to participate in and to help evaluate all exercises.
+These agencies may include, but not be limited to, the police and fire departments, rescue and ambulance services, local Office of Emergency Management and the local BOCES Health & Safety Office.
+At least one such exercise will occur in each school building every school year.

 The school district recognizes that critical evaluation of drills and exercises is the best learning experience and results in improved response procedures.
-As a result, the District will invite local agencies to participate in and to help evaluate all exercises.
-These agencies may include, but not be limited to, the police and fire departments, rescue and ambulance services, local Office of Emergency
+As a result,